 A white grub problem can cause serious damage to the health, appearance, and natural defenses of your lawn.
-White grubs in your soil can attack the roots of your grass, and just a handful of grub worms can lead to serious damage over time.
-In your yard you may find one or two lawn grubs when digging, this is usually an indication that you have many more throughout your yard.
-If this is the case, you may be in need of a grub control program.
+White grubs in your soil can attack the roots of your grass, and just a handful of grub worms can lead to serious damage over time, even if you have a healthy lawn.
+If in your yard you find one or two lawn grubs when digging, this is usually an indication that you have many more throughout your yard and are losing your battle with grubs.
+If this is the case, you may be in need of a grub control lawn program.
+If you think you may have white grubs on your lawn, give Lawn Doctor a call to come out and see what lawn care and grub control treatment is needed.
+Our grub control experts will target and treat existing grubs, saving your lawn from long-term damage, and help your lawn recover from any damage already caused by grubs.

 If you think you may have white grubs on your lawn, give Lawn Doctor a call to come out and see what lawn care treatment is needed.
 Our grub control experts will target and treat existing grubs, saving your lawn from long-term damage, and help your lawn recover from any damage already caused by grubs.

 If your grass is already healthy and lush, a few white grubs probably won’t harm it too much.
 A higher population of them, however, can certainly lead to bigger problems and should be addressed with grub control treatment services.
 Even in cases of only a few grub insects, you may have cause for concern if your lawn isn’t in a very healthy state.
 If your grass is already sparse or thinning, grubs can cause severe damage in a matter of days or weeks without proper grub control.
 Thicker grass often lasts longer, thanks to its resilient root structure, but it will still see serious damage over time, particularly if there is a high grub count.